NICHD-BSPC/httools_py/_sources/index.rst.txt

 Running on a SLURM cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Optionally HTtools can be run on a cluster.
-A wrapper file is included for running on a SLURM cluster.
-Other
+A wrapper file is included for
-types of clusters are not currently supported.
+running on a SLURM cluster.
+Other types of clusters should work (see Snakemake
+docs) but have not been tested.

 ::